thailekha/fh-openshift-templates/README.md

 - **Check Nagios for all health endpoints**

-    - In the web console navigate to Applications -> Pods
+    - In the OpenShift web console navigate to Applications -> Pods
     - Click on the nagios-x-xxx link
     - Navigate to the Environments tab
     - Copy the nagios password